Luizerko/indigenous_clusters_and_communities/DATASET.md

 # Tainacan-Based Dataset

-This page describes how we used the [Tainacan collection](https://tainacan.museudoindio.gov.br/) to create our dataset and develop our tool.
+This page provides an overview of how we utilized the [Tainacan collection](https://tainacan.museudoindio.gov.br/) to build our dataset, which was later used for clustering and analysis.

-## Creating the Dataset
+## Dataset Creation Process

-Before starting any activity, we need to collect the data.
-To do this, we first use a [bash script](https://github.com/Luizerko/master_thesis/tree/main/indigenous_project/tainacan_collection/scrapping_data.sh) to scrape data from the Tainacan platform, followed by a [Python script](https://github.com/Luizerko/master_thesis/tree/main/indigenous_project/tainacan_collection/creating_dataset.py) to organize it into a CSV format.
-With this quick setup, we can start exploring the dataset to understand the amount of data, how it’s distributed across different categories, the connections between columns, and potential ways to group the data effectively.
+The first step in our workflow is data collection.
+We accomplish this through a two-stage process:

+1. **Scraping the data:** A [Bash script](https://github.com/Luizerko/indigenous_clusters_and_communities/tree/main/tainacan_collection/scrapping_data.sh) is used to extract data from the Tainacan platform.

+2. **Processing and structuring:** A [Python script](https://github.com/Luizerko/indigenous_clusters_and_communities/tree/main/tainacan_collection/creating_dataset.py) then processes the raw data and organizes it into a structured CSV format.

+Once the dataset is prepared, we proceed with **data cleaning and exploratory analysis** to assess the volume and distribution of the data, identify key categories and their relationships and explore potential clustering opportunities.
+For a more in-depth analysis of the dataset, refer to the [Jupyter notebook](https://github.com/Luizerko/indigenous_clusters_and_communities/tree/main/tainacan_collection/dataset_exploration.ipynb).

-For a deeper dive into this exploration, check out this [Jupyter Notebook](https://github.com/Luizerko/master_thesis/tree/main/indigenous_project/tainacan_collection/dataset_exploration.ipynb).
-In here, however, we only provide a general summary of the documentation created for each column of the dataset based on the analyses:
+Below, we provide a high-level summary of the dataset attributes, based on our initial inspection and documentation efforts.

 | Column Name           | Description                                                                                                                                          |
 |-----------------------|------------------------------------------------------------------------------------------------------------------------------------------------------|